Length: SVL up to 165mm, with the tail being equal to or shorter than the body length

 Duvaucel’s gecko are at risk of metabolic bone disease (MBD) when held in captivity.
 It is crucial that animals in captivity have access to enough UV light and certain minerals (refer to our health and husbandry section for more information).

 DOC (the NZ Department of Conservation) have classified Duvaucel’s gecko as ‘relict’, with a population of >20,000 mature individuals and a stable or increasing population (>10%).
-A number of translocation projects have already taken place to establish populations of Duvaucel’s gecko on pest free off shore islands.
+A number of translocation projects have already taken place to establish populations of Duvaucel’s gecko on pest free off shore islands and one mainland sanctuary.
 There is also a breed for release programme in place.

 The species were erroneously named after Alfred Duvaucel, a French naturalist who explored India.
 Museum specimens taken to London were credited to him, only later were the animals found to have come from New Zealand.